asiemer/madux/README.md

   <br />
 </p>

 **Madux** is an easy way to represent the internal state of your application as a finite state machine.
 It can be used in lots of different ways.
 If you are looking to use madux in your own application, I advise you to take a look at **[Madux-bind](https://github.com/Jense5/madux-bind)** which allows you to connect functions to different transitions of the internal state.
 This makes it easy to create an application with madux in some kind of declarative way.
 I am currently writing a real-life command line tool with madux and I will publish a link here when it is finished.
+I do assume in the example below that you already know the basics of **[Redux](https://github.com/reactjs/redux)**.

+Note that this is just a proof-of-concept and not a commercial release so it might be possible that there is some functionality that can be implemented in a more efficient way.
+The version should be stable tho (run `yarn test` to see for yourself).

 Install it via **npm** - `$ npm install --save madux`